 Limit their sugar intake

-During festivities, especially Christmas, we get a lot of chocolates, as gifts or just to eat at home.
+During Christmas, we get a lot of chocolates, as Christmas gifts or just to eat at home.
 Speaking of chocolate, attempt to limit your children’s sugar intake on holiday.
 We understand that treats are likely part of holiday traditions but make healthier substitutes for sugary treats wherever possible.
 Sugar acts as a stimulant and can encourage them to remain up much later, despite their activity levels during the day.

 Healthy substitutes may be homemade chocolate (instead of store-bought), made with raw cacao powder, almond milk, and sweetened with a touch little bit of raw honey.
 Perhaps you’ll switch chocolate and candy for dark organic chocolate, which is significantly lower in sugar (and also contains magnesium to market relaxation and restful sleep).
 You can get these in organic stores.
 If you see that it is impossible to avoid sweeteners during the vacations, cut servings in half, avoid serving sugary drinks like soda, and let their last sugary treat be consumed no later than 2 pm so that they can go to bed early in the night.

 Better yet, make your own holiday treats by baking with natural sugar substitutes like coconut sugar or green leaf stevia.
 Natural sweeteners will have less control over hyperactivity and don’t cause intense glucose spikes the way sweetener does.
 This is a very essential sleep tip as extra sweeteners can make or break the daily sleepy time.